Kishna Ram Vishnoi

-Kishna Ram Vishnoi (born 1 July 1965) is a member of the Rajasthan Legislative Assembly.
+Kishna Ram Vishnoi (born 1 July 1965) was member of the Rajasthan Legislative Assembly.
 He is a member of the Indian national congress and represents the Lohawat (Rajasthan Assembly constituency) in Jodhpur District.

 Personal life

-Kishna Ram Vishnoi was born in village Sadri, Tehsil Lohawat, Jodhpur, Rajasthan.
+Kishna Ram Vishnoi was born in godara cast village Sadri, Tehsil Lohawat, Jodhpur, Rajasthan.
 He graduated from Jai Narain Vyas University Jodhpur.
 He is married to Dhani Devi and has two sons and two daughters.

 Political life

 He has contested the Lohawat assembly election for the first time in 2018.

-He represents Lohawat constituency of Jodhpur as Member of Legislative Assembly of Rajasthan.
+He represented Lohawat constituency of Jodhpur as Member of Legislative Assembly of Rajasthan from 2018-2023.